-The issued notes and underlying pool of leases are both floating-rate.
-However, the assets are indexed to 3-month WIBOR, while the notes are linked to 1-month WIBOR.
+The to-be-issued notes and underlying pool of leases are both floating-rate.
+However, the assets are indexed to 3-month WIBOR, while the notes will be linked to 1-month WIBOR.
 Therefore, there is no fixed-floating interest rate risk, but basis risk remains, which we captured (see 4.3.5).